sinamhdn/unity-tilemap-adventure/README.md

 - Loading other scene from one scene
 - Creating UI in unity
 - Using a game object as session controller to store general logic of the game like player lives or score
-- Using singleton patterns to make an object ot get created only once
+- Singleton patterns to make an object ot get created only once
-- Using coroutines
+- Coroutines
-- Play Audio at point so it wont stop when game object destroys
+- Playing Audio at point so it wont stop when game object destroys
 - Making changes persistant using singleton pattern

 **NOTE: REMEMBER TO ADD SCENES TO BUILD SETTINGS IN THIS ORDER "StartMenu.unity" > "Level1.unity" > "Level2.unity" > "EndMenu.unity"**